raspberrypi/documentation/configuration/config-txt.md

 #### sdtv_aspect

-Defines the aspect ratio for composite video output; the default value is `1`.
+This defines the aspect ratio for composite video output.
+The default value is `1`.

 | sdtv_mode | result |
 | --- | --- |